wisilva/CS_4641_Project/README.md

 The data was prepared identically similar to Kmeans and GMM.
 However, instead of using pca, we used TNSE, which has shown to work more effectively then pca.
 TNSE is tuned with one hyperparameter, perplexity.
 TNSE was used to reduce the data to two dimensions, which was needed DBSCAN to work effectively as it heavily relies on Euclidean distance.
 We ran TNSE for 20 thousand iterations for all perplexities 5 and 50, and then chose the dataset produced by TNSE that appeared to exhibit clustering the most from looking at the graphs produced.
 Then, we ran TNSE on that dataset with the best and second-best perplexity for 100 thousand iterations.
 The dataset produced was then run through DBSCAN with an various epsilon and minimum cluster sizes and were tuned from there.
 The results were then visualized showing the different clusters.
 They then analyzed to determine if any of the meaningfully sized clusters differed from the average 3.5% to see if they provided any value for real-world applications.

 ### Naive Bayes
 The Naive Bayes Classifier is our first supervised technique and only supervised classifier for the midterm checkpoint.
 Naive Bayes fits probability distrubutions, in this case Gaussian Distributions to the dataset.
-The model assumes each feature is independent, and it examines the likelihood of each feature of a given transaction to give a likelohood that the transaction is fraud.
+The model assumes each feature is independent, and it examines the likelihood of each feature of a given transaction to give a likelihood that the transaction is fraud.

 With the Naive Bayes (Gaussian) classifier, it is especially interesting to look at how an imbalance in the training set will affect the algorithm, as the priors are calculated immediately from the data itself.
 I will run the algorithm at multiple ratios of MajoritySet:MinoritySet (legitimate transactions and fraudulent transactions respectively) to see how this affects the various evaluation scores of the model.

+### Regression
+The regression model is our second supervised model.
+Both sets of cleaned data were used to train the model in order to compare the results produced.
+Linear Regression assumes a linear relationship between the features and the output (confidence whether a sample is fraud).
+Ridge Regression furthers linear regression by adding an L2 Regularization term to the loss function.

+Our regression implementation uses both of the cleaned datasets, allowing comparison of the results.
+80% of the data is used to train the model, and a remaining 20% is used for testing.
+Additionally, we performed backward elimination feature reduction to display the results of the model as features are removed from the model.

 ## Results
 After cleaning the data, the three highest variance features were identified via Principle Component Analysis.
 The graph below graphs the data points as a function of those components.
 The yellow points are fraudulent cases.